-We continue to work with our local representatives, particularly Congressman Bishop, on a long term solution for the estate tax as it relates to land of conservation value.
-Congressman Bishop introduced his legislation in 2013.
+We continue to work with our local representatives on a long term solution for the estate tax as it relates to land of conservation value.
+Former Congressman Bishop introduced his legislation in 2013.
 Information on Congressman Bishop's legislation, as well as other legislative issues related to the Federal Estate Tax, can be found below.

-In February 2014 the Peconic Land Trust joined the New York Land Trust Alliance and Friends of New York's Environment for a joint Lobby Day and asked legislators to increase funding for the Environmental Protection Fund to $200 million -- this is an increase over the Governor's budget proposal of $157 million for FY 2014/2015.
-As of mid-March, the NYS Assembly had issued a budget proposal which included $167 million for the EPF.
+In February 2015 the Peconic Land Trust joined the New York Land Trust Alliance and Friends of New York's Environment for a joint Lobby Day and asked legislators to increase funding for the Environmental Protection Fund.

 To learn more, visit the Friends of NY's Environment website.

-The Trust staff also joined land trust and farmland advocates for a Lobby Day organized by American Farmland Trust (New York) asking for increased funding to the EPF for permanent conservation easements on farmland from the State's Farmland Protection Program.
+The Trust staff also joined land trust and farmland advocates for a Lobby Day organized by American Farmland Trust (New York) for funding for the State's Farmland Protection Program.
 For more information, contact Julie Zaykowski at 631.283.3195.